azer/juxt.js/README.md

 });
 ```

-Functions can be passed as an object, as well;
+Objects can be used, as well;

 ```js
 function turkish(word, callback){ /* some magic here */ }